darksidelemm/pi_sstv_shield/README.md

 ```
 $ sudo python dra818.py --frequency 146.525
 ```
 You can optionally add `--test` to have the script key the radio up for one second after programming.
+Annoyingly we need to use sudo to be able to reliably work with /dev/ttyAMA0.
+You may need to make a few attempts to get the DRA818 programmed.

 ### Setting Volume Levels
 You will need to adjust volume levels into the DRA818 to avoid the audio clipping.
 Ideally this is done with a deviation monitor (i.e. a service monitor), but you can sometimes do it by ear.